The Best B2B Industrial Website Design Examples

-Not all manufacturing and industrial websites are the same.
+Not all industrial websites are the same.
 The goals of most are to inform, intrigue, and connect.
-Audio OEM manufacturer Misco has a website that does all that and more.
+Audio OEM manufacturer MISCO has a website that does all that and more.
 Their website offers the performance and information that draws in a variety of personas, from researchers to builders to contractors.
 What it also offers, and what sets it apart, however, is its customizable e-commerce functionality.

 Symtec manufactures heated accessories for the recreational vehicle, agricultural, and industrial verticals.
-Recent changes to the market have made it more difficult for companies to maintain their competitive edge.
-Windmill Strategy created visual branding that put Symtec miles ahead of the competition, while helping them tell the most important parts of their story.
-The result is a clear brand message and a strong online presence that gives Symtec an edge in sales and marketing.
+Changes to the market have made it more difficult for companies to maintain their competitive edge.
+Windmill Strategy created visual branding that put Symtec miles ahead of the competition while helping them tell the most important parts of their story.
+The result was a clear brand message and a strong online presence that gave Symtec an edge in sales and marketing.

 After working with Windmill Strategy, Symtec was able to solidify its position as a market leader.
-Its website design and brand identity now reflect its dedication to quality and innovation.
-This has turned Symtec’s website into a valuable sales and marketing tool that speaks to a technical audience, allowing them to learn about Symtec and its capabilities without the typical B2B barrier of needing to talk to a rep right away.
-This leads to happier engineers, better calls, and better results.
+Its website design and brand identity reflected its dedication to quality and innovation.
+This had turned Symtec’s website into a valuable sales and marketing tool that spoke to a technical audience, allowing them to learn about Symtec and its capabilities without the typical B2B barrier of needing to talk to a rep right away.
+This led to happier engineers, better calls, and better results.